kutec/tssync/_drafts/2015-12-16-6-signs-you-should-invest-in-sass.md

 	<li>Community Aspect</li>
 </ol>
 <h2>Improved Branding</h2>
-Let's assume a project, where we have 5 color schemes that user can configure from the control panel.
-Can you imagine the number of lines you need to write to achieve 5 different color options using CSS?
-It would take longer  May be we would consider some properties for all parent and child elements...
+Let's assume a project, where we have 5 color schemes that user can configure from the control panel. <strong>Can you imagine the number of lines you need to write to achieve 5 different color schemes, using CSS?</strong> It will definitely take longer if there is a big hierarchy of selectors.
+We can count on approximate 150-200 lines.
+May be we would consider some properties for all parent and child elements...
 <ul>
 	<li>Color Schemes</li>
 	<li>Background color</li>
 	<li>Font color</li>
 	<li>Font Family, etc...</li>
 </ul>
-&nbsp;

 <strong>And what if client changes his mind to replace the old color with new one</strong>?
 We have to search the color code and replace all over in files.
 OMG!
 How frustrating!
 <h3>The Sass Variable</h3>
 You have facility to define variables in Sass.
 It is the same concept as in JavaScript.